Thekillergreece/FoodPackByTKG/README.md

 ### Localization
 ---
 Currently, the mod is supported by the following languages; English, German, Russian, Polish, French, Turkish, Korean, Italian and Simplified Chinese.
+However, the lore translation is available only in English.

 ### Introduction
 ---